-Most fitness professionals are passionate about fitness and living a healthy lifestyle.
+Most personal trainers are passionate about fitness and living a healthy lifestyle.
 They believe in exercise, eating right, and learning all about new exercises, nutrition requirements, and gym equipment.
 They believe in this lifestyle so much they’ve decided to make it a profession.

 Yet, there is more to personal training than understanding diet and exercise.
 Personal training also requires skills in sales, marketing, finance, and customer service.
 Whether you plan to work independently or at a local health club, successfully running your personal training business is no different than starting any other business— it takes time, determination, preparation, and a well-thought-out and detailed plan.